Eschatologue/CM_wiki/docs/class/warlock/great-old-one.md

 ### Level 6: Clairvoyant Combatant

 You learn to read the attacks of minds you touch.
 When you form a telepathic bond with a creature using your Awakened Mind, you can force that creature to make a Wisdom saving throw against your spell save DC.
-On a failed save, the creature has Disadvantage on attack rolls against you, and you have Advantage on attack rolls against that creature for the duration of the bond.
+On a failed save, the creature has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against you, and you have **:d20-adv: Advantage**{ .d20 } on attack rolls against that creature for the duration of the bond.

 Once you use this feature, you can't use it again until you finish a **:rest-short: Short Rest** or Long Rest.
 You can also restore your use of it by expending a spell slot of level 2 or higher (no action required).

 ### Level 10: Eldritch Hex

 Your alien patron grants you a powerful curse.
 You always have the *Hex* spell prepared.
-When you cast Hex and choose an ability, the target also has Disadvantage on saving throws of the chosen ability for the duration of the spell.
+When you cast Hex and choose an ability, the target also has **:d20-dis: Disadvantage**{ .d20 } on saving throws of the chosen ability for the duration of the spell.

 ### Level 10: Thought Shield
 Your thoughts can't be read by telepathy or other means unless you allow it.
 You also have Resistance to :dmg-psyc: Psychic damage, and whenever a creature deals :dmg-psyc: Psychic damage to you, that creature takes the same amount of damage that you do.